pisanovav/fred_interface/README.md

-# Hello, this is a project aimed at developing FRED database infrastructure.
+# Hello, this is a project aimed at developing FRED database connection infrastructure.